SS Victoria Park

-SS Victoria Park was a general cargo steamship built in 1943, the first of 24 wartime Park Ships that were built in the Pictou Shipyard in Pictou, Nova Scotia in the 1940s.
-Victoria Park was built by Foundation Maritime Ltd. April 27, 1943.
+SS Victoria Park was a general cargo steamship built in 1943, the first of 24 wartime Park Ships that were built in the Pictou Shipyard in Pictou, Nova Scotia, in the 1940s.
+Victoria Park was built by Foundation Maritime Ltd., 27 April 1943.
 Built as a merchant steamship constructed for Canada’s Merchant Navy. and was originally built for the government of Canada's use as a cargo vessel.

 History

-The S.S Victoria Park was the first steam ship built at the new Pictou shipyard.
+Victoria Park was the first steam ship built at the new Pictou Shipyard.
 In the tradition of naming Park Ships after Canadian parks, she was named for Victoria Park in nearby Truro, Nova Scotia.
-The ship was launched on April 27, 1943.
+The ship was launched on 27 April 1943.
 She made multiple crossings of the Atlantic carrying supplies to Europe during the Battle of the Atlantic.

 Victoria Park also had a long postwar career changing owners and names numerous times until it was finally scrapped in Brazil in 1982.